Free lunch: Free school meals

+Universal school meals

 Controversies

 The temperance movement opposed the free lunch as promoting the consumption of alcohol.
 An 1874 history of the movement writes:

 In the cities, there are prominent rooms on fashionable streets that hold out the sign "Free Lunch."
 Does it mean that some [philanthropist] ... has gone systematically to work setting out tables ... placing about them a score of the most beautiful and winning young ladies ... hiring a band of music?
 Ah, no! ... there are men who do all this in order to hide the main feature of their peculiar institution.
 Out of sight is a well-filled bar, which is the centre about which all these other things are made to revolve.
 All the gathered fascinations and attractions are as so many baits to allure men into the net that is spread for them.
 Thus consummate art plies the work of death, and virtue, reputation, and every good are sacrificed at these worse than Moloch shrines.